atmajs/a-di/Readme.md

 From the previous paragraph you have already seen `using` method, when registering the `Type`.
 Here we say the di library what identifiers should be used to instantiate the arguments.

-> :sparkles: **Pros**: Your implementation is fully decoupled from the DI and the registration iteself.
+> :sparkles: **Pros**: Your implementation is fully decoupled from the DI and the registration itself.

 ```javascript
 class Foo {